How does Jaaxy compare to the Google Keyword Planner?

 You’re far better off having 100 visitors a day, two of whom buy something, than 10,000 visitors a day who do not spend a dime.

-A good keyword research tool will help you find profitable keywords.
+A good keyword research tool will help you find those profitable keywords.

 Jaaxy versus the Google Keyword Planner